 I know it's probably a topic that has been stewing on your mind for what seems like forever but fret no more.
-Sewage treatment generally involves three main stages - the primary, secondary and tertiary treatment stages and without further ado, here are the 3 stages of Sewage Treatment that you have always wanted to know, but were too afraid to ask:
+Sewage treatment generally involves three main stages - the primary, secondary and tertiary treatment stages without further ado, here are the 3 stages of sewage treatment that you have always wanted to know, but were too afraid to ask:

-By creating small bubbles which aerate the chamber, this generates more oxygen in water which allows for aerobic bacteria to grow rapidly and become way more effective than what would happen outside a treatment tank.
+Creating small bubbles which aerate the chamber, generates more oxygen in the water which allows for aerobic bacteria to grow rapidly and become way more effective than what would happen outside a treatment tank.

 The final main treatment stage is just as important as the others and probably even more so due to the fact that wastewater will be leaving the confines of a treatment facility and will be reintroduced to the environment.
-The third stage of the process allows for the waste water to settle and at this point it will be lighter and less dense than what is was when it entered the system as a sludge.
-At this stage aerobic bacteria will settle to the bottom of the tank and then chlorine or UV light will be introduced at this point to remove any unwanted bacteria from the water.
+The third stage of the process allows for the wastewater to settle, and at this point, it will be lighter and less dense than water was when it entered the system as a sludge.
+At this stage, aerobic bacteria will settle to the bottom of the tank and then chlorine or UV light will be introduced at this point to remove any unwanted bacteria from the water.

 After this, further treatment may be given to the wastewater depending on the use or location it is to be discharged.
 Regardless of the fact that it's a public or private sewage system, wastewater leaving a sewage treatment must adhere to specific guidelines and industrial standards.